Ir.Low_levelmodule Scope_id : sig ... endval sexp_of_scope_id : scope_id -> Sexplib0.Sexp.tval hash_fold_scope_id :

 optimizedreads_scope_before_set id body returns true if id is read (via Get_local) before the first definitely-executed Set_local id in body.
 Use this at code-generation time to decide whether a Local_scope or Declare_local declaration needs a zero initializer.

-gh-343: rewrites the narrow one-hot embedding pattern -- an Add reduction over a loop variable k whose body selects an embedding-table row via k == index_expr (a logical one-hot) -- into a guarded dynamic gather (Get_dynamic) that reads the table row at index_expr directly, with an in-range guard returning 0 out of [0, vocab_size) to preserve the one-hot semantics.
-Unmatched or unsupported reductions are left unchanged.
-Called internally by optimize between simplify_llc and eliminate_common_subexpressions; exposed for testing.
+tgh-343: rewrites the narrow one-hot embedding pattern -- an Add reduction over a loop variable k whose body selects an embedding-table row via k == index_expr (a logical one-hot) -- into a guarded dynamic gather (Get_dynamic) that reads the table row at index_expr directly, with an in-range guard returning 0 out of [0, vocab_size) to preserve the one-hot semantics.
+The guard is constructed generically and interval analysis (docs/proposals/interval-analysis-scalar-t.md) erases the conjuncts it can prove -- from the index precision's machine range, loop extents seeded from static_indices, and settled per-tensor bounds (Tnode.bounds_state).

 Eliminates common subexpressions within each statement's scalar expression tree.
 Replaces duplicate Local_scope nodes (structurally identical modulo scope_id) with Get_local references to the first occurrence.
 Called internally by optimize; exposed for testing.